directus/directus/docs/getting-started/introduction.md

 Join our growing community of 2,600+ developers on [Discord](https://discord.gg/directus) and [Slack](https://directus.chat).
 From community support to seeing where the platform is heading next, it's a great way to get more involved.

-### Locales
+### Languages

 In addition to managing multilingual content, the Directus Admin App itself can also be translated into different languages.
-Our locales are managed through the [Directus CrowdIn](https://locales.directus.io/), which provides a friendly interface and automatically submits pull-requests to the git repository.
+Our languages are managed through the [Directus CrowdIn](https://locales.directus.io/), which provides a friendly interface and automatically submits pull-requests to the git repository.

 ### Marketplace